NOTE: Saturday, July 4: Transfer Station CLOSED. Please plan accordingly.

 The Cooperative Public Health Service has been awarded a Governor’s Community Innovation Challenge (CIC) Grant to provide free tick-testing services to residents of member towns.
 Free tick testing is available to anyone from Heath.
 You must click on the link above and submit your request through TickReport.com.
 Heath has been awarded up to 100 free tick tests.

-JOB OPENINGS: Historical Commission, Agricultural Commission, and Zoning Board of Appeals have openings.
+VOLUNTEER OPENINGS: Historical Commission and Zoning Board of Appeals have openings.
 Please inquire with Town Coordinator for more information.
 Thank you and thank you to all of our dedicated volunteers — your dedication is appreciated!!

 If you are not signed on to the Code Red Emergency Notification System, please use this secure, customized Community Notification Enrollment (CNE) link.
 This will direct you to a page that allows residents and businesses to add or update their contact information to ensure they will be included when a message is sent – unlisted numbers, mobile numbers, TDD/TTY requirements can all be entered.
 If you have questions, please contact Town Coordinator at 337-4934, ext.
 0.